List of Scooby-Doo characters: Daphne Blake

-Together with her other teenage companions, Fred Jones, Shaggy Rogers, Velma Dinkley, and Shaggy's pet Great Dane Scooby-Doo, Daphne would engage in solving various mysteries.
+Together with her other teenage companions, Daphne would engage in solving various mysteries.
 Daphne was portrayed as the enthusiastic, but clumsy and danger-prone (hence her nickname "Danger-Prone Daphne" revealed by her cousin, Shannon, being danger-prone is a Blake family trait in Scooby-Doo! and the Loch Ness Monster) member of the gang, who always follows her intuition.
 She serves as the damsel in distress and would occasionally get kidnapped, tied up, and left imprisoned.
 Scooby and Shaggy usually save her, but sometimes Fred and Velma or even the whole gang do it.
 But as the franchise went on, she became a stronger, more independent character, who can take care of herself.

 Daphne's character is the most developed in the starring cast, going from a klutzy teenager to a successful journalist to an ingenuous fashionista to a black belt martial artist.
 Daphne is also seen as the moral support in adaptations such as Mystery Incorporated.
 When Scooby is nowhere to be found, Daphne also shouts "Scooby-Doo!
 Where are you?!".
 She occasionally helps the rest of the gang capture the villain by using some random, yet helpful, accessories she has at the moment.
 For example, in one episode, the gang is tied to posts by ropes, so Daphne pulls out her credit card and slices the ropes in half, leaving her free to untie the other members of the gang.

 During the series' fourth incarnation, Scooby-Doo and Scrappy-Doo, some of the episodes focused on Daphne.
 In the episode "Shiver and Shake, That Demon's a Snake", Daphne buys an idol that is cursed by the snake demon.
 On the sailboat, the snake demon attacks Daphne and demands an idol to return.
 Daphne throws it to Scooby, Shaggy and Scrappy.
 In the episode "The Scary Sky Skeleton", Daphne is reunited with her old friend, Wendy.
 In the episode "I Left My Neck in San Francisco", Daphne becomes sick and she's unable to help the gang to solve the mystery about the Lady Vampiress of the Bay.
 Due to the vampire's look, Daphne's unseen reflection in the mirror, the bat flying around Daphne's bed and herself returning to bed a little later, Scooby, Shaggy and Scrappy are convinced that Daphne is a vampiress.
 When the vampiress is revealed to be Lefty Callahan, Scooby, Shaggy and Scrappy realize they made a mistake with suspecting Daphne and she's feeling well again.